rafadc/rafadc.github.com/_posts/2012-05-23-How-to-ask-for-features.md

     To test it we will open the daily sales report and see if its nice.

 Ok.
-I promise I've seen something like this.
+I promise I've seen user stories like the one before.
 Imagine you are responsible for doing this.
 I'd think to myself "What the hell am I supposed to do?"
 Often we find these "diffuse" histories.
 Usually the problem is that we didn't dug deep enough into the problem: